Documentation

 • For a weighted network, each source-to-target relationship should be on a separate line.
 While it is possible that two or more source-to-target relationships would have the same exact weight value, it is not recommended to use the shorthand of listing multiple target nodes on the same row.

-• If the user has selected the menu item Edit > Preferences > Default to black edges with regular arrowheads, GRNsight will ignore the numerical weight values and display the network as an unweighted graph.
+• If the user has deselected the menu item Edge > Enable Edge Coloring Based on Weight Values, GRNsight will ignore the numerical weight values and display the network as an unweighted graph.

 • Note that these “weighted” SIF files are able to be imported in to Cytoscape (tested with v3.4.0), but the weight values will not be properly stored as edge attributes by Cytoscape because it does not use the SIF format in this way.

-• Note that GRNsight is designed to visualize “small-scale” or “medium-scale” gene regulatory networks, not the entire gene regulatory network for an organism.
+• Note that GRNsight is designed to visualize “small-scale” gene regulatory or protein-protein interaction networks, not the entire network for an organism.
 Currently, it is recommended that you import networks with no more than 35 unique genes or 70 edges.
 If you upload a network with 50 nodes or 100 edges or more, you will receive a warning and the network graph will still display.
 If you attempt to upload a network of 75 or more nodes or 100 or more edges, the graph will not display.

 According to http://graphml.graphdrawing.org, "GraphML is a comprehensive and easy-to-use file format for graphs.
 It consists of a language core to describe the structural properties of a graph and a flexible extension mechanism to add application-specific data."

-Users who have data in GraphML format can import these files directly into GRNsight.
+Users who have GRN data in GraphML format can import these files directly into GRNsight.
 However, if you are creating a new input file for use with GRNsight, we recommend using the native Excel format expected by GRNsight as described in Section 1a.
+GRNsight does not currently support import of PPI networks in GraphML format.

 A primer for the GraphML format can be found at http://graphml.graphdrawing.org/primer/graphml-primer.html, whereas the detailed specification can be found at http://graphml.graphdrawing.org/specification.html.
 The instructions below borrow heavily from the GraphML primer.